-- The OWL files from Collaborative Manufacturing Services Ontology should be stored in a permanent store - A COMPOSITION component sends its request via HTTP - The Ontology API uses Jena API to access the permanent store - Then a SPARQL query is applied to the store based on component's request - The Ontology API sends back to the component an HTTP response
+- The OWL files from Collaborative Manufacturing Services Ontology should be stored in a permanent, scalable and high performance store - A COMPOSITION Agent sends its request via HTTP and JSON format for message description.
+The JSON format is similar to Communication eXchange Language (CXL) of Agents. - The Ontology API uses Jena API to access the permanent store - Then the JSON message is translated in a SPARQL query by the Query Engine that back-ends the API - The SPARQL query is applied to the ontology store - The Ontology API sends back to the component an HTTP response in JSON format in a format similar to CXL

-The next figure presents a high level overview of the proposed architecture design.
+The next figure presents a high-level overview of the architecture design of the complete semantic framework contains the Ontology, the Ontology API and the Semantic Matchmaker: